Permafrost/Tundra/SERVICES.md

 ### tundra.duration:compare

-Compares one duration (x) to another (y), returning if the first is less than, equal to, greater than, or if the comparison is indeterminate.
+Compares one duration to another, returning if the first is less than, equal to, or greater than the second, or if the comparison itself is indeterminate.

 Indeterminate comparisons occur when, for example, comparing 1 month with 30 days: as the result could change depending on the month in